BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

 [GitHub enterprise best practices](https://docs.github.com/en/enterprise-cloud%40latest/admin/overview/best-practices-for-enterprises) and [GitHub best practices for organizations](https://docs.github.com/en/enterprise-cloud%40latest/organizations/collaborating-with-groups-in-organizations/best-practices-for-organizations) recommend assigning multiple owners to avoid risk associated with single point of failure.

-In general I recommend assigned a trusted developer, one engineering manager and a security pracitioner.
+In general I recommend assigned a trusted developer, one engineering manager and a trusted IT or security practioner.

 ### Organization Owners

 Whether you need Organization level owners depends on need.
 Start by reading [GitHub Strategies for using organizations in GitHub Enterprise Cloud](https://resources.github.com/learn/pathways/administration-governance/essentials/strategies-for-using-organizations-github-enterprise-cloud/).

+Start with a single org and add additional if needed.
+A few examples that might make sense:

+* An 'actions' org for shared workflows and actions.
+* A 'workshop' for prototyping, validating any third party actions or any other work that shouldn't clutter the primary org.

 ## Enterprise Policies and Settings